-Phytophthora disease develops quickly in warm, saturated soil
+- Phytophthora Root & Stem Rot develops quickly in warm, saturated soil.

-Phytophthora sojae belongs to a group of organisms called oomycetes, also known as “water molds”.
-This group includes some of the most damaging plant pathogens such as Pythium, Aphanomyces of peas, and downy mildew, and late blight.
+- Phytophthora sojae belongs to a group of organisms called oomycetes, also known as “water molds”.
+This group includes some of the most damaging plant pathogens such as Pythium, Aphanomyces of peas, downy mildew and late blight.

-Phytophthora sojae has a disease cycle unique to fungi that are adapted to saturated soils.
-Phytophthora survives in soil as spores called oospores which are produced in infected plants.
+Phytophthora Root & Stem Rot has a disease cycle unique to fungi that are adapted to saturated soils.
+It survives in soil as spores called oospores which are produced in infected plants.
 The oospores can survive for many years in soil after plant residues decompose.

 Oospores germinate when there is high soil moisture, forming sporangia.
 Sporangia germinate directly and infect the root, or they can produce zoospores.
 Zoospores are tiny, motile spores that are released when soils are flooded or saturated.
 The motile spores are attracted to seeds and roots by genistein and other isoflavanoid exudates released by soybean roots.